If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

-What most common models of Weiser lock?
+What are the most common models of Weiser lock?

 - Weiser Powerbolt 2: The Weiser Lock Powerbolt 2 is another most common model of Weiser lock.
 Enter your personalized access code for convenient keyless entry.
-Powerbolt 2 is easy to install, program and use.
+Powerbolt 2 is easy to install, program, and use.
 And the motorized driven deadbolt allows for one-touch locking.

-- Weiser SmartCode 5: The SmartCode 5 is a single cylinder deadbolt that can be locked or unlocked using the Keypad or key from the outside and the inside turn button.
+- Weiser SmartCode 5: The SmartCode 5 is a single-cylinder deadbolt that can be locked or unlocked using the Keypad or key from the outside and the inside turn button.
 It is excellent for those who want an affordable entry lock with many of the same features as more expensive models.

 - Weiser SmartCode 10: Weiser Lock SmartCode 10 is one of the most common models of Weiser locks.
-The Keypad is located inside, while a key cylinder on the outside allows you to unlock it with a key.
+The Keypad is inside, while a key cylinder on the outside allows you to unlock it with a key.
 Once you enter your 4-8 digit code and press “Unlock,” it will pop open!

 - Weiser Premis: The Premis.
 This touchscreen smart lock seamlessly integrates into Apple® HomeKit.
 It features Siri voice control with your iPhone or HomePod, remote access through Apple TV, and end-to-end encryption while delivering trusted security features from Weiser.